The paintings that hang in the former study bring us back to the time of Maria Theresa one last time. The famous family portrait by Martin

 Salon of Archduke Franz Karl - Restoration work

 This salon was part of the suite occupied by Archduke Franz Karl, father of Emperor Franz Joseph, up to his death in 1878.
 The room was refurbished two years later, during the course of which the walls above the low white-and-gold panelling were hung with silk damask in the typical pattern of the imperial court.
 The room was furnished with the white-and-gold furniture deemed appropriate to its use as a Viennese court reception room.
 The furnishings include several seating groups and console tables as well as large-format portraits of some of Maria Theresa’s children.
 The current programme of restoration based on the historical scheme from 1880 includes the hanging of the walls with a reconstruction of the original court damask together with the restoration of the white-and-gold painted panelling, window surrounds and the cornices of the stucco ceiling.
-Work is scheduled to be completed by the middle of July 2018.
+Work is scheduled to be completed by the end of Autumn 2018.
 We apologise for any inconvenience.